-Washington's moose belong to a subspecies called "Shira's" moose, which is physically smaller than more northern-dwelling moose.
-Adults measure nearly six feet at the shoulder.
+Washington's moose belong to a subspecies called "Shira's" moose, which is physically smaller than more northern moose.
+Adults can measure nearly six feet at the shoulder!
 A bull's antler spread can be as much as 6-1/2 feet across.
 Bulls weigh between 850 and 1,100 pounds and adult females or cows weigh between 600 and 800 pounds.

-With its great size and forage demands, the home range of the average moose in any given season is about three to six square miles, although they habitually wander much further.
+With its great size and food demands, the home range of the average moose in any given season is about three to six square miles, although they wander much further.

 Most people seem to like moose because they're so different.
 They don't spook or shy away from us as readily as deer, appearing more docile or even curious.
-But something to remember about moose is that anything that big can be potentially dangerous.
+But remember: anything that big can be very dangerous!

 Actually moose, like any wild animal, can feel threatened by and fearful of people.
 Although with their long legs they could outrun us, they are not built for speed like deer and will often choose "fight" over "flight" to escape a situation.
 A charging moose often kicks forward with its front feet, knocking down the threat, then stomping and kicking with all four feet.
 Antlered bulls can use their racks just as lethally.

-Most importantly, give any moose in any environment lots of space.
-If you're hiking in the woods, yield the trail in whatever way works -- back off, change directions, and enjoy the animal only from a distance.
+Give any moose you see lots of space.
+If you're hiking in the woods, get out of the way in whatever way works -- back off, change directions, and enjoy the animal only from a distance.